viponcio/edge-func/README.md

 ```

 ### Challenges Faced
 Was my first time working with supabase,so my first time using edge functions.
-The learning curve was easy than the tipical databases, I had problems when it came to authentication and row level security, it was quite complex because I had never dealt with it before, but I put the stack trace in AI and it showed me what to do
+The learning curve was easy than the tipical databases, I had problems when it came to authentication and row level security, it was quite complex because I had never dealt with it before, but I put the stack trace in AI and it showed me what to do.

 ## Additional Resources